 During this course you will develop the key skills and understanding required for business with specialism in marketing management central to all business functions.
 On successful completion of the course you will have the skills to gain a position in:

+The BA (Hons) Digital Marketing Management degree at Cardiff Met has been developed in conjunction with the Digital Marketing Institute syllabuses and the needs of the digital industry.
 You will also be able to join the our newly created CIM student chapter which encourages all students to engage in our marketing learning community through organising organise key speakers and managing marketing-focused events.
 Incorporate dynamic speakers and helpful networking events will enhance your learning experience.
-Finally, you will be able to engaging in entrepunuerial activities such as entering the CIM Pitch/Brolio.
+Finally, you will be able to engaging in entrepunuerial activities such as entering the

 The option of including a year of experience in industry in year three has been included to allow you to complete the degree with a level of practical experience.
 This option of practical experience can be incorporated in the three-year degree course undertaking practical work in industry during term time or in holiday breaks during the course.